UK Symphony Orchestra

 The University of Kentucky Symphony Orchestra has been an integral part of the cultural life of UK and its communities since the founding of the School of Music in 1918.
 Selected by audition, the Orchestra is comprised of the finest string, wind, and percussion instrumentalists from both graduate and undergraduate students at the University of Kentucky.

-Most recently, the orchestra has recorded two CD’s, Music of the Horse (2005) in collaboration with Keeneland and the In Times Like These - music of Arlo Guthrie (2007).
-The Music of the Horse CD is available from the Gift Shop at Keeneland or at any UK Orchestra performance.
-The Arlo Guthrie CD is now available at UKSO concerts and usual music outlets.
-(Read the review by Walter Tunis - Lexington Herald-Leader.)
+The orchestra has recorded two CD’s, Music of the Horse (2005) in collaboration with Keeneland and the In Times Like These - music of Arlo Guthrie (2007).
+The Music of the Horse CD is available from the Gift Shop at Keeneland or at UKSO concerts.
+The Arlo Guthrie CD is available at UKSO concerts and usual music outlets.

 University of Kentucky Symphony Orchestra Studio Faculty